 We apply two statistical evaluation methods to assess the forecasting ability of survey-based exchange rate forecasts at different forecast horizons for the two groups of countries.
 The first approach is based on the differences between the mean squared prediction errors (MSPEs) of the forecasts and the random walk, and the second is focused on the direction-of-change comparison, where the forecasts are evaluated based on their ability to correctly predict the direction of the exchange rate movements.
 Since developing countries are more likely to suffer from short spells of high inflation and interest rates, political instabilities, and capital flights, their currencies are prone to sudden changes in one direction.
-As a result, it might be easier for professional forecasters to predict the direction of exchange rate change for developing than for developed countries.5
+As a result, it might be easier for professional forecasters to predict the direction of exchange rate change for developing than for developed countries.

 We use the Diebold and Mariano (1995) and West (1996) tests (henceforth, DMW tests) for equal forecasting ability of survey forecasts and the random walk without drift to examine the predictive accuracy of exchange rate forecasts based on the MSPE comparisons.
 In addition to the MSPE-based tests, we use Pesaran and Timmerman (1992) test for the directional forecast accuracy to evaluate the ability of the forecasters to correctly predict the direction of exchange rate movements.
-The advantage of using the direction of change tests is that they do not impose any restrictions on the functional form of the forecasting model and allow for non-linearities.
-The results of the forecasting accuracy tests indicate that the performance of survey-based forecasts improves with the forecast horizon for both groups of countries.
-While the evidence of forecasting ability is poor at the 3-month horizon, it improves significantly at the 12 and 24-month horizons for both groups of countries.
+Another advantage of using the direction of change tests is that they do not impose any restrictions on the functional form of the forecasting model and allow for non-linearities.
+The

-5 Since a random walk forecast is a no-change forecast, sudden movements in the exchange rates increase the prediction error of the random walk and lead to more rejections of the null of equal forecasting ability.
+&lt;sup>6 Since a random walk forecast is a no-change forecast, sudden movements in the exchange rates increase the prediction error of the random walk and lead to more rejections of the null of equal forecasting ability.

-6 Since Meese and Rogoff (1983), evaluating exchange rate forecasts relative to the random walk benchmark has become a standard in the literature.
+&lt;sup>7 Since Meese and Rogoff (1983), evaluating exchange rate forecasts relative to the random walk benchmark has become a standard in the literature.
 We choose a more conservative benchmark of a random walk without drift that is more difficult to outperform, in order to reduce the possibility of finding spurious evidence of forecasting power.

-7 See for example, Keane and Runkle (1990) and Bonham and Cohen (2001).
+&lt;sup>8 See for example, Keane and Runkle (1990) and Bonham and Cohen (2001).